This website is mainly dedicated to astronomy, covering the solar and planetary observations to the deep-sky photography.

 Setup: Canon EOS R + 70-200mm f/2.8 L USM on Skywatcher Star Adventurer travel mount.

 Settings: Exp 13 s, 200mm f/2.8, ISO 6400.
 Time: July 20, 2020, UTC 21:29.
+Notice that the unbarred spiral galaxy NGC 2841 is also visible.

 |